Data terms

 The gap between the best bid and best ask in an order book, usually shown as basis points on HypeBasis.

-Spread is a direct trading friction.
-Wider spreads can make a trade lose value immediately after entry.
+Spread is direct trading friction.
+Wider spreads can make a trade lose value after entry.

 Watch out